RTI In-Service/Overview Presentation

 - Progress Monitoring Math

-RTI for Behavior
+MTSS/RTI for Behavior

-This presentation will discuss applying RTI for students with behavioral and emotional difficulties.
+This presentation will discuss applying MTSS/RTI for students with behavioral and emotional difficulties.
 Key concepts will be examined, including: (1) structuring building-wide supports or tiers; (2) using timely, research-based interventions and practices; (3) the role of functional behavioral assessments; (4) applying data-based decision making; and (5) using RTI for identifying students with behavioral/emotional disabilities.
 Practical suggestions for getting started will be outlined.

-Expanding RTI Capacity
+Expanding MTSS/RTI Capacity

-Data-Based Decision-Making
+Data-Based Decision-Making and Establishing Data Teams

 Data-based Decision Making is advanced applications of using data for instructional decision making – screening in reading and math, diagnostic testing, progress monitoring (what I refer to as precision monitoring, which includes how to set precise goals and pacing charts and aligning this with out of program progress monitoring) predicting outcomes, and establishing and sustaining meaningful data meetings.